openstack/ceilometer/doc/source/events.rst

 do not have a corresponding event definition in the definitions file will be converted to events with a set of minimal, default traits.
-This can be changed by setting the flag drop_unmatched_notifications_ in the ceilometer.conf file.
+This can be changed by setting the flag drop_unmatched_notifications_ in the :file:`ceilometer.conf` file.
 If this is set to True, then any notifications that don't have events defined for them in the file will be dropped.
 This can be what you want, the notification system is quite chatty by design (notifications philosophy is "tell us everything, we'll ignore what we don't